awsdocs/amazon-sns-developer-guide/doc_source/large-message-payloads.md

 The message payload is stored in Amazon S3 and the reference to it is published\.
 The Amazon SQS Extended Client is used to receive the message\.

 **SDK for Java 1\.x**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/java/example_code/sns#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/java/example_code/sns#code-examples)\.
 To publish a large message, use the Amazon SNS Extended Client Library for Java\.
 The message that you send references an Amazon S3 object containing the actual message content\.

 ```